Nutrition for Ovarian Cancer

 The chemotherapy agents used for ovarian cancer are highly emetic (causes nausea/vomiting).
 Nausea can occur immediately after your treatment or up to three days later.
 Nausea can occur with or without vomiting.
 Vomiting can be caused by cancer treatment, food odors, motion, upset stomach, bowel gas, and even locations that remind you of cancer.
 You doctor may prescribe you anti-nausea medications to help with these symptoms, however there are dietary changes you can use adjunctively.

-- Attempt to eat small amounts of clear liquids
+o Attempt to eat small amounts of clear liquids first.

-- Continue to work your way up to regular diet.
+o Continue to work your way up to regular diet

 Chemotherapy acts by killing rapidly dividing cells, such as cancer cells.
 Unfortunately, this can also harm other rapidly dividing cells in your body, such as the cells that line your small intestines.
 This can result in diarrhea or loose bowel movements.
 Diarrhea can be problematic in that the nutrients from the foods and liquids that you are consuming are moving too quickly to be absorbed.
 Prolonged diarrhea can also lead to dehydration.